 “Do I have to go to jail for violating probation?”

 No!
-If you are represented by a great criminal defense attorney, he can give you the best possible chance of avoiding jail or prison time.
-At LEWIS & DICKSTEIN, P.L.L.C., we have been hired on cases where judges have told our clients that if they violate probation that they face certain jail or prison time.
-In many of these cases, we have been able to convince the judges not to impose any incarceration whatsoever.
-Even in cases of second, third, and forth violations, we frequently can find a way to avoid a prison or jail sentence.
+If you are represented by a great criminal defense attorney, he or she can give you the best possible chance of avoiding jail or prison time.
+At LEWIS & DICKSTEIN, P.L.L.C., we have been hired on cases where judges have told our clients that if they violate probation, they face certain jail or prison time.
+In many of these cases, we have been able to convince the judges not to impose any incarceration.
+Even in cases of second, third, and fourth violations, we frequently can find a way to avoid a prison or jail sentence.

 Top Rated Violation of Probation Defense Attorney

-When the probation violation attorneys with LEWIS & DICKSTEIN, P.L.L.C. represent clients we have a strategy that has been crafted and tailored over the course of decades.
+When the probation violation attorneys with LEWIS & DICKSTEIN, P.L.L.C. represent clients, we have a strategy that has been crafted and tailored over the course of decades.
 It is our ultimate goal to avoid incarceration at all costs and minimize other potential consequences.
-In some cases, we attempt to get the violation fully dismissed.
-Or team of attorneys will carefully examine every aspect of our client’s case, their lives, and their other personal circumstances to develop the most persuasive argument possible for a lenient sentence or a DISMISSAL of the violation of probation.
+In every case, we begin with the goal of getting the violation of probation dismissed.
+Our team of attorneys will carefully examine every aspect of our client’s case, their lives, and their other personal circumstances to develop the most persuasive argument possible for a lenient sentence or a DISMISSAL of the violation of probation.